ankeris/Internship-log/01 Week-one.md

 * Received task to rethink of a page's structure

 ### Wednesday
-* A lot of time Spent learning Adobe XD
+* A lot of time in the day was spent learning Adobe XD and learning how the wireframes look more professional
     * Done tutorials
     * Made some wireframes